Crazy Auburn Uniform Concepts – Round 8

 Yea, it’s a lot.
 Let me explain.

 Let’s start with the colors.
 The green is meant to represent the tree canopy and plant life throughout the park.
-The light blue is for the water, specifically the park’s beautiful waterful.
+The light blue is for the water, specifically the park’s beautiful waterfall.
 I went with a vest jersey rather than a traditional jersey because one, it’s different than any other City Connect uniform so far, two, it’s traditional for Auburn Baseball, and three, sometimes you need to layer up when on an early morning hike!
 (Ugh, the Nike speak leaked in again.)

 Chewacla has long been mined for a specific type of marble unique to the area.
 So any white areas on the uniform get treated with a marble texture.
 The hat and chest get the AUO airport code to further connect to the twin-city area of Auburn and Opelika.
 And those abbreviation hats have been all the rage in recent years.